mariavittoriaateri/MasterThesis/README.md

 The `evaluation.py` and `process_sql.py` scripts are to be found is `/spider` and must be present together when copied in other directories (in this case in the IRNet and in the SmBop directories) since `evaluation.py` inherits some modules from `process_sql.py`.

 ### B) Taylored Evaluation script

 Another way to evaluate the results is by using the taylor-made evaluation script, to be found at `./dirndl_evaluation_exp1.py`.
+This one allows for a more fine-grained analysis of the similarity between the predicted and the gold queries, based both on full-word and n-gram overlaps.
 ```sh
 python dirndl_evaluation_exp1.py
 ```